 For me, this is definitely a keeper.
 One benefit alone has great potential to be worth more than the annual fee.
 You get a free night at a category 1-4 property.
 The Andaz Costa Rica is a category 4 property.
 Those rooms easily go for $500 or more per night.
 (Update 2019: It is now a cat 5 property, so this particular property is no longer bookable with the free night certificate, but there are still other cat 1-4 properties with great value.)
 To determine if this card is worth keeping, consider which properties you could book with that certificate.

-The Marriott Bonvoy Boundless Visa Signature credit card from Chase is another hotel card worth considering.
+The Marriott Bonvoy Boundless® credit card from Chase is another hotel card worth considering.

 In addition to the nice welcome offer, the card comes with a free night worth up to 35,000 points starting at your first anniversary of card membership.

 The earn rate on this card seems high, but remember, Marriott points aren’t as valuable as other points.
 With this card, you earn 6 points per dollar at Marriott properties (for a total of up to 17 points per dollar, depending on your elite status), and 2 points per dollar on everything else.

 This card also comes with Marriott silver status.

 Amex also issues a Marriott Bonvoy card.
 So 2 banks issue Marriott cards: Chase and Amex.

 Yes, you can have both, but both banks have now placed restrictions on welcome bonuses.
 To put it simply, once you open one from either bank, there is a waiting period before you can get a welcome bonus from the other bank’s card.